 The fatality rate is 2 to 4 times higher in LBW infants than in full-term infants.
 The overall mortality rate of early-onset sepsis is 3 to 40% (that of early-onset GBS infection is 2 to 10%) and of late-onset sepsis is 2 to 20% (that of late-onset GBS is about 2%).
 Mortality in late-onset sepsis highly depends on the etiology of the infection; infections caused by gram-negative bacilli or Candida species have rates of up to 32 to 36%.
 In addition to mortality, extremely LBW infants who develop bacterial or candidal sepsis have a significantly greater risk of poor neurodevelopmental outcome.

-Because sepsis may manifest with nonspecific clinical signs and its effects may be devastating, rapid empiric antibiotic therapy is recommended (see Overview of Antibacterial Drugs : Selection and Use of Antibiotics); drugs are later adjusted according to sensitivities and the site of infection.
+Because sepsis may manifest with nonspecific clinical signs and its effects may be devastating, rapid empiric antibiotic therapy is recommended (see Selection and Use of Antibiotics Selection and Use of Antibiotics Antibacterial drugs are derived from bacteria or molds or are synthesized de novo.
+Technically, “antibiotic” refers only to antimicrobials derived from bacteria or molds but is often (including... read more ); drugs are later adjusted according to sensitivities and the site of infection.
 Generally, if no source of infection is identified clinically, the infant appears well, and cultures are negative, antibiotics can be stopped after 48 hours (up to 72 hours in small preterm infants).

 General supportive measures, including respiratory and hemodynamic management, are combined with antibiotic treatment.

-In early-onset sepsis, initial therapy should include ampicillin plus an aminoglycoside (see table Recommended Dosages of Select Aminoglycosides for Neonates).
+In early-onset sepsis, initial therapy should include ampicillin plus an aminoglycoside (see table Recommended Dosages of Select Aminoglycosides for Neonates Recommended Dosages of Select Aminoglycosides for Neonates In neonates, the extracellular fluid (ECF) constitutes up to 45% of total body weight, requiring relatively larger doses of certain antibiotics (eg, aminoglycosides) compared with adults.
+Lower... read more ).
 Cefotaxime may be added to or substituted for the aminoglycoside if meningitis caused by a gram-negative organism is suspected.
 Antibiotics may be changed as soon as an organism is identified.

 For neonates previously treated with a full 7- to 14-day aminoglycoside course who need retreatment, a different aminoglycoside or a 3rd-generation cephalosporin should be considered.